Spectre Lens: Giving Agents Eyes Without Handing Them the Whole Browser

 :ok = SpectreLens.act(tab, {:click, ref: "button[type=submit]"})

-The nice thing here is that actions are explicit.
-Fill this reference.
-Click this reference.
 The model does not need to invent a browser session in its head.
 The runtime has a tab.
 The tab has a page.
 The page has references.
-The agent proposes movement, and the library performs the boring mechanics with actual state.
+The agent proposes an action, and the library performs it against real state.

 {:ok, "screenshots/example.png"} =